 Below is list of talks and presentations that I have given over the past several years.
 In most cases, there are links to slides.
-In particular, you can find the collection of my recent slides on Speaker Deck.
 Check out my scholarship overview page for additional information about my research interests.
 If you are interested in presentations that my undergraduate research students have given, check out my undergraduate research page.

 Mathematics & Teaching